 The devil is, as always, in the details.
 How, exactly, platform targeting methods can be described meaningfully without publishing the personal data will likely require further standard setting, as afforded by the Code of Conduct for Online Advertising outlined in Articles 36 DSA.
 Still, a more robust baseline could be expected than the rather weak phrasing now proposed.

 Not included: spending data

 The DSA takes some important steps forward from self-regulation, but it also takes a step back: inexplicably, spending data are not included.
 This is a remarkable omission, since spending data have been included in all existing ad archives, such as the Facebook Ad Library, and regulatory proposals, such as Canada’s Election Act.
 Journalists and researchers have also demonstrated an interest in this data; it recurs in much of the journalism I have studied in my own forthcoming research.
 Whilst the DSA expands ad archives into commercial advertising, there are no compelling reasons to expect spending transparency in this space to be anything but pro-competitive.
-Indeed, the concurrent Digital Markets Act proposal grants rival advertisers – and only rival advertisers – the right to request spending data about rivals’ ads, presumably in the interest of competition.
 So what possible reason is there to hide this data from the public?
 It’s a striking double standard without a clear policy justification.

 Cui bono?
 Identifying ad buyers